United States Naval Research Laboratory: Organization

-As of 2017, the laboratory was divided into four research directorates, one financial directorate, and one executive directorate.
+As of 2026, the laboratory is divided into four research directorates, one business directorate, and one executive directorate.
 All the directorates are headquartered in Washington, D.C.
-Many directorates have other facilities elsewhere, primarily at either the Stennis Space Center in Bay St Louis, Mississippi or in Monterey, California.
+Some directorates have other facilities elsewhere, primarily at the Stennis Space Center in Bay St Louis, Mississippi and in Monterey, California.

 Staff

 Most NRL staff are civilians in the civil service, with a relatively small number of Navy enlisted personnel or officers.
 Virtually all NRL staff are US citizens and are not dual-nationals.
 In addition, there are some support contractors that work on-site at NRL.
 As of 31 December 2015, across all NRL locations, NRL had 2540 civilian employees (i.e., not including civilian contractors).
 On the same date, there were 35 military officers on-board NRL and 58 enlisted on-board NRL, most of whom are with NRL's VXS-1 Scientific Flight Detachment, which is located at the Patuxent River ('Pax River') Naval Air Station (NAS) in southern Maryland.

 NRL has special authority to use a Pay-Band pay system instead of using the traditional General Schedule (GS) pay system for its civilian employees.
-This gives NRL more ability to pay employees based on performance and merit, rather than time-in-grade or some other seniority metric.
+This gives NRL more ability to pay employees based on performance and merit, rather than time-in-grade or a seniority metric.
 There are several different pay-band groups at NRL, each being for different categories of civilian employees.
 As of 31 December 2015, NRL had 1615 civilian scientists/engineers in the NP pay system, 103 civilian technicians in the NR pay system, 383 civilian administrative specialists/professionals in the NO pay system, and 238 civilian administrative support staff in the NC pay system.

 NRL scientists & engineers typically are in the (NP) pay group in NRL's Pay Band system.
 The NP-II pay band is equivalent to GS-5 Step 1 through GS-10 Step 10.
 The NP-III pay band is equivalent to GS-11 Step 1 through GS-13 Step 10.
 NRL's Pay Band IV corresponds to the GS-14 Step 1 to GS-15 Step 10 pay grades, inclusive, while NRL's Pay Band V can pay above GS-15 Step 10 and corresponds to the Senior Technologist (ST) pay grade elsewhere in the civil service.

 For new graduates, someone with a Bachelor of Science degree typically is hired at a salary in the GS-7 range; someone with a Master of Science degree typically is hired at a salary in the GS-11 range; someone with a PhD typically is hired at a salary in the GS-12 range.
 NRL has the flexibility to offer partial student loan repayments for new hires.

 According to the NRL Fact Book (2016), of NRL civilian full-time permanent employees, 870 had a doctorate, 417 had a master's, and 576 had a bachelor's as their highest degree.

 The laboratory also hosts post-doctoral researchers and was voted #15 in the Best Places to Work PostDocs 2013 survey.

 Research directorates

-The four research directorates within NRL were:
+The four research directorates within NRL are: